Álex Palou

-Álex Palou Montalbo (/ca/; born 1 April 1997) is a Spanish racing driver who drives for Chip Ganassi Racing in the IndyCar Series, where he won the 2021, 2023, 2024, and 2025 championships and the 2025 Indianapolis 500.
-He is the first Spanish racing driver to win a national championship in American open-wheel racing history and also the first Spaniard to win in the GP3 Series and the Indianapolis 500.
+Álex Palou Montalbo (/ca/; born 1 April 1997) is a Spanish racing driver who drives for Chip Ganassi Racing in the IndyCar Series, where he won the 2021, 2023, 2024, 2025, and 2026 championships and the 2025 Indianapolis 500.
+Palou is the first Spanish racing driver to win a national championship in American open-wheel racing history and also the first Spaniard to win in the Indianapolis 500 and the GP3 Series.

+Palou is the third driver with the most IndyCar championships and its predecessors, behind A. J. Foyt (7) and Scott Dixon (6).
+He is one of three drivers to have debuted with CGR by winning their first race (along with Michael Andretti and Dan Wheldon).
+In the first 55 races contested in the series, he became the third-best driver statistically behind Mario Andretti and A. J. Foyt, with eight wins, twenty-podium finishes, and thirty-seven top-ten finishes.
+He is the fourth driver to win three consecutive championships, after Ted Horn, Sébastien Bourdais, and Dario Franchitti, the youngest four-time champion in IndyCar history (28 years, 4 months, and 9 days), and the second driver to achieve four consecutive IndyCar or Champ Car championships, a feat previously accomplished by Sébastien Bourdais, as well as the only to win five titles in six years.

+Palou was a reserve driver for the McLaren Formula One team in 2022 and 2023, making his debut in free practice for the 2022 United States Grand Prix.

 Early years

 Born in Sant Antoni de Vilamajor, Palou began karting in 2003.
-His achieved his only international title in the KF3 category of the WSK Euro Series in 2012, when he finished runner-up to George Russell in the CIK-FIA European Championship.
+He achieved his only international title in the KF3 category of the WSK Euro Series in 2012, when he finished runner-up to George Russell in the CIK-FIA European Championship.

 Euroformula Open

 Palou made his open-wheel racing debut competing in the Euroformula Open Championship with Campos Racing in 2014.
 He bookended the season, winning the opening race at the Nürburgring and the final race at Circuit de Barcelona-Catalunya.
 He also won a race at the Hungaroring to finish third in the series standings, missing out on the runner-up placing by one point to Artur Janosz.